 Meet the Expert

 K Shan Design is a Costa Mesa-based interior design firm specializing in décor that incorporates vintage, contemporary, eclectic, and classic styles.

-Go with an orangey-red shade to bring tons of warmth to your space or try a deep cherry red with blue undertones to strike a moody balance.
-Ahead, eight red bedrooms that will give you scarlet fever STAT.
+Go with an orangey-red shade to bring tons of warmth to your space, or try a deep cherry red with blue undertones to strike a moody balance.
+Ahead are eight red bedrooms that will give you scarlet fever STAT.

 Try a Statement Wall

 Sometimes all you need is a single standout element to step up your entire home décor project.
-This red statement well is a showpiece on its own—allow it to take center stage.
+A red statement wall is a showpiece on its own—allow it to take center stage.
 Just be sure to highlight it with complementary neutrals.